Societies Elections

 Voting in RSU Society elections is restricted to current members.
 This means, if you are not a member of a given Society, you cannot vote or stand in its election.
 Non-members will not be able to see candidates or cast votes.

-If you have forgotten to get your Society membership and want to stand or vote, you will need to do so before voting opens - memberships are frozen during this time.
+If you have forgotten to get your Society membership and want to stand or vote, you will need to do so before nominations open - memberships are frozen during the Societies Elections period.

 At RSU, all Society elections voting is done online.
 This ensures that it can be conducted freely and fairly, reduce admin for current Society leaders, and that there are no hidden barriers for members to get involved.